godatadriven/godatadriven-blog/content/samba-configuration.md

 1. Configure Kerberos.
 Here we changed the following parameters: dns_lookup_realm, dns_lookup_kdc, default_realm, kdc and admin_server.

 	**NOTE:** To understand the Kerberos parameters in the libdefaults section better, check out the <a href="http://web.mit.edu/kerberos/krb5-1.5/krb5-1.5.1/doc/krb5-admin/libdefaults.html#libdefaults" target="_blank"> Kerberos documentation for libdefaults</a>.
+However, bear in mind that the internal KDC of Samba4 is based on the Heimdal implementation so there are some differences.

 	We also added the appdefaults section, (see defaults at <a href="http://web.mit.edu/kerberos/krb5-1.5/krb5-1.5.1/doc/krb5-admin/appdefaults.html#appdefaults" target="_blank">Kerberos appdefaults</a>) because pam_krb5 module expects a pam subsection in the appdefaults section from where it reads its configuration information.